Locations:

 What is the recovery time from duodenal switch surgery?

-You’ll likely spend a few days recovering in the hospital, then a few weeks recovering at home before you feel ready to go back to work.
-During your recovery, your body will be going through huge changes, including rapid weight loss.
+You’ll likely spend a few days recovering in the hospital, then a few weeks recovering at home.
+During your recovery, your body will go through huge changes, including rapid weight loss.
 You may have some temporary symptoms during this time, including:

-You’ll also have strict dietary guidelines to follow during recovery, for what you eat as well as how you eat.
+You’ll also have strict food guidelines to follow during recovery.
 This is to give your digestive system time to heal and adjust to the new changes.
-It may take one to two weeks to progress through each stage on your way back to a normal diet, including:
+It may take one to two weeks to progress through each stage on your way back to eating how you used to.
+Your provider can go over the steps in more detail, but they follow this order:

 What is the weight-loss timeline following duodenal switch surgery?